basecs101/getting-started-with-rest-service/README.md

 7. `PatchMapping` : Partial update of resource
 8. `DeleteMapping` : Delete existing resource
 9. `RequestParam` : @RequestParam binds the value of the query string parameter name into the name parameter of the greeting() method.
 If the name parameter is absent in the request, the defaultValue of World is used.
+10. `Profile` : It sets the spring managed beans to specifically available due that profile.

 Jackson - Json -> Converts java objects to Json objects.
 The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
 Did you notice that there was not a single line of XML?
 There is no web.xml file, either.
 This web application is 100% pure Java and you did not have to deal with configuring any plumbing or infrastructure.